-In our simulation, most of the seismicity is induced after the fault core breached during the two main events.
-In order to determine the effect of the gas and the well control injection on the induced seismicity without the a priori assumption of a breached fault seal, we consider scenarios where permeability is only changed to initiate the gas kick, but not afterwards.
-In Fig. 12a, we plot the time of the first simulated earthquake (onset) for three different scenarios (1000 realizations each): (i) water injection according to the injection protocol of the well control measures, (ii) no injection, and (iii) opening the wellhead ($P{wh} = 0.1$ MPa) and no injection.
 In all three scenarios, the median onset of seismicity occurs a few hours after the time of the actual well control injection.
-The onset differs only slightly between the three scenarios (0.5 to 0.6 days), whereas the uncertainty bars given by the first and third quartile show that the seismicity is increasingly delayed without water injection, particularly for the scenario with an open well, where the onset can become larger than 1 day.
+The onset differs only slightly between the three scenarios (0.5 to 0.6 d), whereas the uncertainty bars given by the first and third quartile show that the seismicity is increasingly delayed without water injection, particularly for the scenario with an open well, where the onset can become larger than 1 d.
 For the scenarios without injection, in 77 and 96 (open well) realizations no seismicity is induced at all, whereas for the case of injection, in only 21 instances is seismicity absent.
 In the simulations, although the gas has to cross the fault to cause the gas kick in the well, seismicity does not start immediately after the fault seal breached.
 This occurs because a certain increase in pressure is required to reactivate even the most critically stressed seeds (because of the criticality threshold described in Sect.
 4.1).
-The pressure change over time of the analyzed scenarios is shown in Fig. 12b to Fig. 12d.
+The pressure change over time of the analyzed scenarios is shown in Fig. 12b to d.
 The injection has a large effect at the fracture zone/well intersection, while it is less pronounced further away from the well.
-At the fracture zone/fault intersection and further down on the fault (at a depth of 4.6 km), the additional pressure increase caused by the water injection is only a few tenths of a MPa.
+At the fracture zone/fault intersection and further down on the fault (at a depth of 4.6 km), the additional pressure increase caused by the water injection is only a few tenths of a megapascal.
 This strong attenuation of the pressure response is mainly caused by the highly compressible gas in the fracture zone and in the fault that damps the effect of the injection.
 Opening the well merely has an effect at the fracture zone/well intersection, while no influence can be observed on the fault.
-Overall, the scenarios suggest that without injection, the seismicity is delayed, but in most cases not absent, which is another indication that the gas significantly affected the induced seismicity.
-On average, only 4 events are induced for the injection case, whereas less than 3 events occur for the scenarios without injection.
-These small numbers roughly agree with the relocated catalog, where only 7 events with a magnitude larger than M_c occurred before the M_L 2.1 event.
+Overall, the scenarios suggest that without injection, the seismicity is delayed but in most cases not absent, which is another indication that the gas significantly affected the induced seismicity.
+On average, only four events are induced for the injection case, whereas less than three events occur for the scenarios without injection.
+These small numbers roughly agree with the relocated catalog, where only seven events with a magnitude larger than M_c occurred before the M_L 2.1 event.

-525 5.4 Effect of the gas on the induced seismicity
+5.4 Effect of the gas on the induced seismicity